Will repeated praise help you love your job? Actual experience and the culture of praise

 - Countermeasures (think of measures to solve the problem)

-My current goal, roughly speaking, is
+My current goal, broadly speaking, is

-to "develop and support people."
+"to nurture and support people."

-My biggest problem is my limited IT skills.
-I
+My main problemis my limited IT skills.

 What are the characteristics of a company where many people love their work?

-we naturally come to love our work.
+this cycle naturally makes us love our work.

 ■Points to praise